https://www.youtube.com/channel/UCTcZnvuTeovlznioLRo0GOA Daily phonics

-I am in my fourth year of teaching and this is my third year in the Wagtail class.
-My favourite subjects to teach are Maths, Phonics and PE.
+I am in my sixth year of teaching and I’m very pleased to be teaching Year 1 for my fifth year at Billinghay CE Primary School.
+My favourite subjects to teach are Maths, Science, Phonics and PE.
 I like to make my lessons exciting by linking the learning to the children’s interests and by creating practical opportunities to experience learning in a range of different ways.

 Throughout the year, we will also be working on our phonics skills every morning.
 This allows us to decode a range of words that unlock our ability to read and access other challenges.